henryw374/tempo/README.md

 At the other end of the date-time spectrum, Javascript's existing platform Date object has [well documented, "won't fix" issues](https://www.youtube.com/watch?v=aVuor-VAWTI), which you see as either outright bugs or just a bizarre API.
-Also, since there is only one platforma Date entity, an instance of which represents the start of a millisecond on the global timeline, there are many use cases it does not serve well, such as representing a calendar date, like 2020-02-02 for example.
+Also, since there is only one platform Date entity, an instance of which represents the start of a millisecond on the global timeline, there are many use cases it does not serve well, such as representing a calendar date, like 2020-02-02 for example.

 Fortunately,